knative/community/SECURITY.md

 proof-of-concept exploit demonstrating the vulnerability, and a statement of what this vulnerability puts at risk.

-The security committee may make a best-effort attempt to address reports that do not meet these standards.
+The security list members may make a best-effort attempt to address reports that do not meet these standards.

-## Coordinated Vulnerability Disclosure
+## Coordinated Vulnerability Disclosure (CVD)

 Knative Security engages with partners, including vendors that host Knative-based products, to responsibly disclose newly discovered